sh3lk/mx/website/blog/testing.md

 ```

 To unit test the `Adder` component using [idiomatic Go unit tests][go_testing],
-we can use the `weavertest` package to write a test as follows:
+we can use the `mxtest` package to write a test as follows:

 ```go
 package main